CISOs and ISOs: Tasks, training, and salary at a glance

 Outsourcing the role of CISO and ISO – how external service providers can help

 Not every company has the resources or the will to implement and manage information security.
 In some cases, the internal team might be overworked and overwhelmed by the heavy documentation load.
-Perhaps the team doesn’t have the right expertise for a certain project or fails a due diligence audit...
-When faced with challenges like these, it’s best to turn to an external service provider for guidance.
+Perhaps the team doesn’t have the right expertise for a certain project or fails a due diligence audit.
+When faced with challenges like these, you could consider engaing the services of an external service provider for guidance.

-The advantage: external services are quick to purchase, and the service provider’s experience means you skirt the timely onboarding process.
-A good provider will assign you a personal contact.
-This is your go-to for all the challenges your company faces, with the know-how from past experience to overcome them.
+The advantage: external services are quick to purchase, and you're buying boatloads of experience so you can avoid the long onboarding process.
+A good provider will assign you a personal contact - a go-to person for all the challenges your company faces.

 Another win: it’s cheaper to hire an external service provider than to pay the salary for a full-time company position.